kylelim/AP_classification/docs/installation.md

         mode: 'annotation'
 ```
 We recommend using a robust LLM, like GPT-4, for annotation purposes.
 In the `instruction` field, you specify the task instructions for the annotation.
 The `mini_batch_size` field determines the number of samples processed in a single annotation pass, allowing you to balance efficiency with LLM token usage.

-### Monitoring: Weights and Biases Setup

-To effectively track your optimization process, including metrics like score, prompts instances, and error analysis  across iterations, we recommend using [Weights and Biases](https://wandb.ai/site).

-1. **Sign Up for Weights and Biases:** Visit their [website](https://wandb.ai/site) and follow the instructions to create an account.

-2. **Enable wandb in Your Configuration:** In your project's `config/config_default.yml` file, set `use_wandb` to `True` to activate wandb support.